Antolius/deployments-and-disasters/design.md

 * A series of failure conditions that lead to the incident.
 Removing those is the ultimate goal for the players.
 * A series of observable side effects.
 This includes things like logs, metrics, alerts, thread / heap dumps, DB states, etc. Players will combine these observations with their knowledge of the system (see  Player roles section) in order to detect the failure conditions.
-* A series of complication that can arise from the incident.
+* A series of complications that can arise from the incident.
 These can include things like specific high priority clients' use cases being affected, problem spreading to other systems through shared resources, running out of some resources like disc space overrun by logs or Graylog queueing logs, etc. These will happen as a gamefied consequence of players failing some action.
 (There can be other complications not related to the incident itself.)
 This will entice players to be more cautious, making the game more appealing (`Scope`).

 ## Game turn

 The 2nd game stage (resolving the incident) is composed of a series of turns.
 Each turn progresses the incident clock by 5 minutes.
 This part of the game is the most codified with rules.
 In each turn players decide on the actions they'll take, throw a set of 5 dices, and depending on their roll DM reveals the effects of those actions.
 More formally, each turn has 2 steps:

 1. Players agree among themselves on the actions they will perform.
 Each action will be performed by one of the players.
 No player can perform multiple actions per turn, so they can perform as many actions as there are players in the game.
 It's ok to take less actions, including none.
 (Incident clock will still progress.)
 Players have a shared pool of 5D6 dice that they can allocate to actions they picked.
 They can allocate any number of dice to any action, as long as they don't go over the limit of 5.
 1. Dice are rolled for each action in succession, and DM decides on the success or failure of the action.
-If action fails DM can either withhold some information that players were looking for or introduce a complication to the game.
+If action fails, DM can either withhold some information that players were looking for or introduce a complication to the game.
 DM relates results of each action to the players.
-Note that in case a complication does occur DM doesn't need to spell out its full scope, only the immediately visible side effects.
+Note that in case a complication does occur, DM doesn't need to spell out its full scope, only the immediately visible side effects.

 This system has a few notable properties: